How To Support Someone With An Eating Disorder

 This way, both of you will acknowledge it to be an eating disorder.
 It will allow them to be in control and feel less criticized.

 However, externalizing the eating disorder does not work all the time, especially when it is a part of their identity.
 It works when suggested in the treatment and therapy plan.

 Make your loved ones feel comfortable and understood.
+Supporting a friend with an eating disorder can be taxing.
 As a caregiver, remember that your health is important too, and you are not alone.